Shane Hmiel: Driving style

 During his stock car career, Hmiel's talent was often eclipsed by his fiery temperament, over-aggressive and impatient driving, and unsportsmanlike conduct, leading to several on-and-off track altercations with other competitors.
 In a 2011 interview with Fox Sports's Steve Byrnes, Hmiel admitted "I'll run you over to win the race.
-I'd run you over to run 7th."
-In addition to aforementioned incidents, Hmiel was involved in an incident at Rockingham Speedway in 2003 where spun out Mike Wallace entering turns 1 and 2, with analyst Darrell Waltrip proclaiming on a replay that "Looking at that you'd say, Shane Hmiel just run over him."
+I'd run you over to run seventh."
+In addition to aforementioned incidents, Hmiel was involved in an incident at Rockingham Speedway in 2003 where he spun out Mike Wallace entering turns 1 and 2, with analyst Darrell Waltrip proclaiming on a replay that "Looking at that you'd say, Shane Hmiel just run over him."
 The two had a physical confrontation after leaving their cars, requiring NASCAR officials to separate the drivers.
 Wallace was later fined $3,000 for yelling an expletive on national television.

 Drug rehabilitation

 A turning point in Hmiel's life came in July 2007, when he was involved in a bar fight that led to an infection in his hand due to teeth being lodged in it.
 After spending 10 days in the hospital, Hmiel proceeded to check into drug rehab on July 23, 2007, at the Talbot Recover Center in Atlanta, GA.
 Deemed "extremely addicted", Hmiel spent 103 days at Talbot before checking out in October.
-During his stay, Hmiel confronted his emotional issues both on and off the track, leading to the correct diagnosis of bipolar disorder, as well as depression and anxiety.
+During his stay, Hmiel confronted his emotional issues both on and off the track, leading to the diagnosis of bipolar disorder, as well as depression and anxiety.